7 Northern Spain Itineraries - from 5 days to 2 weeks

 More Spain travel info:

-If you could use some local help creating your itinerary and perfecting your travel plan, schedule a Spain travel consultation with one of our Local Experts!
+If you could use some local help planning your itinerary, schedule a Spain travel consultation with one of our Local Experts!

 With so much to see and do, the hardest part of planning an itinerary for Northern Spain is always what to leave out.

-So if you could use some help sorting through all your options, schedule a Spain travel consultation with one of our Local Experts!
+So if you could use some help coming up with a great plan, schedule a Spain travel consultation with Alfonso, our Basque Country-based Local Expert!

 Where is Northern Spain and what defines it?